 3.6 Marketing Efficiency

 The marketing efficiency of different channels were estimated by Acharya’s Modified marketing efficiency approach and presented in Table 5.
 It is calculated based on the net price received by farmers and total marketing cost and marketing margin.
 The total marketing margin was highest in channel 3 followed by channel 2 and channel 1.
 The marketing efficiency was found to be the highest in channel followed by channel 2 and channel 3.
 Hence channel 1 i.e., farmers marketing through regulated market is deemed as the most efficient marketing channel in the study area.
-Kakati and Chakraborty (2017) reported similar results by using Modified marketing efficiency approach.
+Kakati and Chakraborty (2017) reported similar results by using a Modified marketing efficiency approach.

 Table 5: Marketing efficiency of different channels